directangular/str-api-demo-web/README.md

 from the beta site, even though those can be overridden to point at your local setup.

+Also remember that this is _proof of concept_ code.
+You should *not* carry over any of the following patterns to your app:

+- Putting the access token in the URL.
+That's just plain lazy and not secure at all.
+It's like embedding the user's password in the URL.
+  Instead, the user's access token (and refresh token) should be persisted somewhere secure (i.e. not on the client's device) and associated with the user's account in your app.

 ## Getting the token

 To get the token, we send the user to the following web page: